mildred/celutz/INSTALL.md

     python manage.py migrate
     python manage.py createsuperuser

-One specific information: you **really** want to serve the `media/` directory with a real webserver, and **not** with Django itself.
+One specific information for production usage: you **really** want to serve the `media/` directory with a real webserver, and **not** with Django itself.
 Hundreds of tiles (small image files) will be served from this directory each time a client visualises a panorama.

 You probably also want to configure your webserver to allow to send very large files in a POST request.
 An upper limit of 200 MB should be enough, even for